1989–90 Australian region cyclone season: Tropical Cyclone Nancy

 In late January, a monsoon trough spawned a tropical depression on 26 January, over the Coral Sea.
 The depression developed good outflow, before gaining tropical cyclone characteristic on 31 January, and was designated as Tropical Cyclone Nancy.
 An upper-level trough forced the storm southward, before shifting southwestward.
 At 3:00 UTC on 1 February, Nancy reached its peak intensity with 10-minute sustained winds of around 60 mph and a minimum pressure of 975 mbar.
-Between 1–2 February, the cyclone gradually moved just offshore the Brisbane area.
+Between 1 and 2 February, the cyclone gradually moved just offshore the Brisbane area.
 Nancy then weakened while continuing to move southward, before transitioning into an extratropical low on 4 February.
 The remnants eventually dissipated to the west of New Zealand on 8 February.

 Nancy caused flash floods responsible for five fatalities.